Vehicle AC Repair & Service

 To diagnose your cooling system issue, a Thompson Automotive ASE-certified technician will inspect your radiator, thermostat, water pump, antifreeze and all hoses and connections.
 Once the problem is located, an expert service recommendation will be made.
 In addition to having professional mechanics on staff, we also perform a high-quality BG Cooling System Flush with every exchange.
 After all work is performed, the cooling system will be topped off with antifreeze before being pressure tested for optimal functionality.

-Signs of a Failing AC
+Signs of a Failing Car AC System

-Over time, constant use of precision air conditioning equipment will eventually result in the deterioration of seals and o-rings, cracking and splitting of hoses, and loosening of fittings.
+Over time, constant use of precision auto air conditioning equipment will eventually result in the deterioration of seals and o-rings, cracking and splitting of hoses, and loosening of fittings.
 Once these parts reach a critical point of failure, you’ll start experiencing some of the typical signs of air conditioning system breakdown, including any of the following:

 • Engine noise when AC is activated: If your engine is making noise while the AC activates, then you could have an issue with the AC unit, the engine, or your idle speed may just be increased (most recent-model cars have a higher idle speed to accommodate for the power necessary to run the AC).
 If your engine is running rough while your AC is on, then you may have an issue — we’ll take a look under the hood to ensure that your AC unit and engine are working efficiently together.